 "Too much TV-watching can harm children’s ability to learn and even reduce their chances of getting a college degree, three new studies suggest in the latest effort to examine the effects of television on kids." - MSNBC (July 2005)

 "Results showed that 3 hypothetical models fit the data-the time-displacement hypothesis, the mental effort- passivity hypothesis, and the attention-arousal hypothesis.
 A 4th hypothetical model, the learning-information hypothesis, which proposed that children's television viewing practices stimulate their academic achievement, was not supported.
 In sum, children who watched more television tended to spend less time doing homework, studying, and reading for leisure.
-In addition, their behaviors became more impulsive, which resulted in an eventual decrease in their academic achievement." - Taylor & Francis Online (2004) and APA PsycNET (Dec 2004)
+In addition, their behaviors became more impulsive, which resulted in an eventual decrease in their academic achievement." - PubMed (Dec 2004) and APA PsycNET (Dec 2004) and RedOrbit (Jan 2005)

 TV in the Bedroom